minoobeyzavi/Twinkle/README.md

 ## Future Direction

+History is made when historic words are spoken; Heartfelt words speak to our souls.
+Once a speech is given or a book is published, one powerful sentence sets the course of evolution.
+"I have a dream."
 Offering <b>Positive Transformative Suggestions</b> as a new tweet is being typed.
 ```
 "JFK: I would never lie to you"  ->  "I shall speak to you with integrity”